 There are two core ways to maintain the process: machine and human translation.
 In this article, we will take a closer look at the former one, and it’s most important aspects.

 Before anything else, retailers check whether the translation software is integrated with the shopping cart and other sales channels they use.
 Why?
-First, integration with shopping platforms enables translation tool to seamlessly collect and post translated content.
+First, integration with shopping platforms like Magento, Shopify, WooCommerce, PrestaShop, etc., enables translation tool to seamlessly collect and post translated content.
 Second, it can keep websites in sync and tracks changes in the near real-time.

 There are two ways to perform integration: develop integration modules indoors for every sales channel (which is highly time- and money-consuming) or leave it for a third-party ready-built solution like API2Cart.
 Each time change will be made, the new content will be automatically collected and placed in the translation workflow.
 This will ensure perfect harmony between websites in many languages.